zimnyaa/noWatch/README.md

 ![nowatch_0 0 1](https://user-images.githubusercontent.com/502153/164777170-41ed8161-f646-4336-a124-1b31c4c0b35c.gif)

-**nowatch** capabilities are divided into discovery commands and attacks.
+**noWatch** capabilities are divided into discovery commands and attacks.
 Discovery commands are simple and few:
 ```
          modname -> find module name for address (discovery)
           showrx -> show rx pages in the current process (discovery)